Tammy Gibson BSc (Hons) Counselling & Psychotherapy. BACP registered.

 Alongside my private practice, I have undertaken volunteer counselling at a GP practice in St Ann's, Nottingham Trent University and ChildLine.

-I am experienced in Solution-focussed brief therapy, short term counselling and longer term psychotherapy.
+I am experienced in short term counselling and longer term psychotherapy.

 I have worked with young people aged from 11 years upwards as a qualified Youth Worker & Leader In Charge for 7 years, a qualified Learning Mentor in a secondary school for 5 years and as a Trainer delivering Personal, Social and Health Education (PSHE) training to 14-16 year olds in a Pupil Referral Unit (PRU).